About Me

 course, there were more established companies like Coinbase and

-would IPO at a $100 billion valuation.
+former which would IPO at a $100 billion valuation.

-Interestingly over time, I felt simultaneously more involved and
+Paradoxically over time, I felt simultaneously more involved and

 more on the sidelines.
 I missed being a player on the field.